remzi-arpacidusseau/ostep-projects/initial-kv/README.md

 ## Tips

+Here are some tips:

-**Start small, and get things working incrementally.** For example, first get a program that simply parses the command line successfully for one command.
+- **Start small, and get things working incrementally.** For example, first get a program that simply parses the command line successfully for one command.
 Then, add a loop and parse multiple commands on one command line.
 Then, add the ability to add elements to an in-memory data structure, but don't worry about persistence.
 Then add persistence.
 Or something like that.

-**Testing is critical.** A great programmer we once knew said you have to write five to ten lines of test code for every line of code you produce;
+- **Testing is critical.** A great programmer we once knew said you have to write five to ten lines of test code for every line of code you produce;
 testing your code to make sure it works is crucial.
 Write tests to see if your code handles all the cases you think it should.
 Be as comprehensive as you can be.
 Of course, when grading your projects, we will be.
 Thus, it is better if you find your bugs first, before we do.

-**Keep old versions around.** Keep copies of older versions of your program around, as you may introduce bugs and not be able to easily undo them.
+- **Keep old versions around.** Keep copies of older versions of your program around, as you may introduce bugs and not be able to easily undo them.
 A simple way to do this is to keep copies around, by explicitly making copies of the file at various points during